-The Statement of Net Position presents information of the Authority's assets, deferred outflows of resources, liabilities and deferred inflows of resources, with the difference between the four reported as net position.
-In the Statement of Activity, all of the current year's revenues and expenses are taken into account regardless of when cash is received or paid.
+The Statement of Net Position presents information of the Authority's assets and liabilities with the difference between the two reported as net position.
+In the Statement of Activities, all of the current year's revenues and expenses are taken into account regardless of when cash is received or paid.